Susan Margulies

-Susan Margulies is an American engineer and assistant director of the U.S. National Science Foundation, heading the Directorate for Engineering.
-She is also the Georgia Research Alliance Eminent Scholar in Injury Biomechanics and Professor in the Wallace H. Coulter Department of Biomedical Engineering at the Georgia Institute of Technology and Emory University, where she served as chair from 2017 to 2021.
-She is a world leader in the biomechanics of head injury in infants.
+Susan Margulies is an American biomedical engineer who is the Vice Provost for Research and Innovation at Vanderbilt University.
+She previously served as the assistant director of the U.S. National Science Foundation Directorate for Engineering from 2021-2025, and as the chair of the Wallace H. Coulter Department of Biomedical Engineering at Georgia Institute of Technology and Emory University, where she served as chair from 2017 to 2021.
+She is a world leader in the biomechanics of head injury in children.

 Early life and education

 Margulies grew up in Rochester, Minnesota.
 She completed her Bachelor's at Princeton University, where she majored in mechanical and aerospace engineering.
 She graduated summa cum laude in 1982.
-She spent her summer holidays at Massachusetts Institute of Technology completing research related to biology.
 She earned her Master's and PhD at University of Pennsylvania in 1987.
 Her dissertation, Biomechanics of traumatic coma in the primate, considered diffuse axonal injury.